-and neutral is 120V, while the voltage between the two mains is 240V.
+Most of North America and some Asian countries use a split-phase power system with dual voltage, typically 120/240V.
+With this power system, there are two mains with exact opposite phase.
+The voltage between either main and neutral is 120V, while the voltage between the two mains is 240V.
 This provides an advantage of the relative safety of lower voltage in small appliance outlets, while still providing high voltage for workhorse appliances like water-heaters, ranges, and clothes dryers.

 In these systems, while possible to use two voltage references, typical IoTaWatt installations use a single reference that reflects the phase and voltage of one of the sides, or legs as they are commonly called.
-The result is that CTs on the other leg must be oriented the opposite way to be in phase with the opposite voltage reference.
-This can be accomplished by physically installing them reversed, or by installing all of the CTs the same way and checking the reverse box when configuring.
+The result is that CTs on the other leg should be oriented the opposite way to be in phase with the opposite voltage reference.
+For simple singlephase 120V (or 230V European type) circuits, IoTaWatt will automatically correct reversed CTs and report positive power unless "Allow negative values" is enabled in setup for that CT.